 1. Regular blackouts that complicate daily life

-Increasing forgetfulness is the first and most important sign that Alzheimer’s may be sneaking into you.
-You can’t remember what you talked about with a colleague yesterday.
+Increasing forgetfulness is the first and most important sign that Alzheimer's may be sneaking into you.
+You can't recall what you discussed with a coworker yesterday.
 You forget important dates and scheduled events.
-More and more often, seeing a seemingly familiar face, you are tormented by the question: “I think I know him, what is his name?”
-More and more, you need diaries, planners, to-do lists, and sticky notes with reminders.
+More and more often, seeing a seemingly familiar face, you are plagued by the question: "I think I know him, what is his name?"
+You require planners, diaries, to-do lists, and sticky notes with reminders more and more.

-Forgetfulness, which has reached the threshold when it seriously begins to complicate your life, in itself, even without other symptoms, is a serious reason to consult a therapist as soon as possible.
+Forgetfulness, which has reached the threshold when it seriously starts to make life more difficult, in itself, even without any other symptoms, is a serious reason to consult a therapist as soon as possible.

 2. Difficulties with planning and decision making

 Perhaps your memory is okay, and you remember exactly what you did yesterday and intended to do the next day.
 But how?
-The process of planning a day, until recently so simple and natural, turns into a tedious burden that you want to avoid.
+The process of planning a day, until recently so straightforward and natural, becomes a tiresome burden that you wish to avoid.

-To your friend’s offer to meet at lunch, you hesitantly answer: “I don’t know if I will be free.”
+To your friend's offer to meet at lunch, you nervously reply, "I don't know if I will be free."
 Less and less often, you agree to spend the weekend with friends (after all, you need to plan an event convenient for everyone!).
-You often find that you forget to pay utility bills on time, make annoying mistakes in calculations, and do not know how much money you have in your wallet.
-Why are there bills and friendly plans – even making a cake according to a long-known recipe becomes difficult.
+You frequently discover that you forget to pay utility bills on time, make bothersome math errors, and are unaware of the amount of money in your wallet.
+Why are there friendly plans and bills - even making a cake according to a long-known recipe becomes difficult.

 This confusion speaks of problems with the so-called executive system of the brain, one of the first to be damaged when dementia occurs.